Just Eat Logo

 Just Eat Logo 2020-present

 The year 2020 saw a radical change in the company’s image.
 The combination of Just Eat and Takeaway Com has resulted in an orange logo.
 It now depicts the silhouette of a house with a fork and spoon in negative space.
-On the right is an inscription, “Just Eat,” which is the previous style that was completely preserved.
+On the right is an inscription, “Just Eat,” in the previous style, which was completely preserved.

 Font and Colors